 I thought I’d use this post as the perfect excuse to give our Valentine’s date night menu a test run, and hopefully give you guys some inspiration and ideas for your own romantic dinners.

-There’s a new restaurant in town called The Peacock, located inside the Austin Proper Hotel.
+There’s a restaurant in town called The Peacock, located inside the Austin Proper Hotel.
 It’s one of the first “cool” (ie not hole-in-the-wall) truly Mediterranean spots we’ve had open up in town, with a menu full of colorful, healthy dishes inspired by North Africa, Greece, Israel & Lebanon – all meant for sharing.
-Since it’s mine and Adam’s current fave spot for a date night, that Mediterranean vibe felt like the perfect theme to tie together my table and menu.
+Since it was one of mine and Adam’s fave date night spots pre-pandemic, that Mediterranean vibe felt like the perfect theme to tie together my table and menu.
 Plus, I’ve been dying to try out a homemade falafel recipe.

-A fun cocktail is an easy way to take things up on a notch from a typical dinner at home.
+A fun cocktail is an easy way to take things up on a notch for a Valentine’s date night at home.
 I’ve been loving shrub cocktails lately — they’re basically drinks made with infused vinegar, which sounds weird, but the vinegr actually provides a delicious acidity and a little fizziness.
 That said, I wanted to do something with strawberry flavor for V-day, and since I couldn’t find any strawberry-infused vinegar, I freestyled and grabbed some strawberry kombucha.
 I mixed my cocktail with 1 part kombucha, 1 part prosecco, and garnished with a cucumber spear and a sprig of mint.

 NEW FAVORITE y’all, it was seriously so good.
 And now I’m obsessed with making cocktails using different kombuchas (this past weekend I added a splash of tequila to my lime-ginger kombucha and it was also amaze.)